sinkii09/Sinkii09Engine/automation/workplans/enhanced_service_implementation.md

 - [ ] Implement lazy loading for non-critical service components

 #### Acceptance Criteria
-- [ ] All 15+ new classes implemented with complete functionality
+- [ ] All 50+ new classes implemented with complete functionality (15 core + 10 error handling + 25 performance optimization)
 - [ ] Unit test coverage ≥95% with all tests passing
 - [ ] Integration tests validate all major service scenarios
 - [ ] Performance benchmarks meet or exceed all specified targets